thetogi/ManOntheMoon/Readme.md

   `git clone <path-to-repo>`

   2. If you haven't already, install MySQL Server 8.0 on your host machine.
-Using a user with create permissions, run the provided script `ManOnTheMoonPopulate.sql` to build the database structures and populate sample data.
+Using a user with create permissions, run the provided script `sql_dump.sql` to build the database structures and populate sample data.
 The script is found in the root directory of the go project.

   3. Update the USER and PASSWORD environment variables in `dbConfig.env.dev` in the root directory of the go project with a user from you instance of MySQL with read and write permissions.
 You will not be able to connect to MySQL if this step isn't done.